Finding Feeds

 Steam

 Steam games have RSS feeds for updates and news.
-You must add /feed after store.steampowered.com but before /news.
-For example, the feed for the news page for Terraria is https://store.steampowered.com/news/app/105600,
+You must add /feeds after store.steampowered.com but before /news.
+For example, the feed for the news page for Terraria is https://store.steampowered.com/feeds/news/app/105600,

 Steam groups also have RSS feeds.
 You must add /rss to the end of the URL.